- Different strengths available

 - If you have recently been prescribed a new medication.

 Pravastatin is generally a very safe medicine but like all, Pravastatin Sodium Tablets can cause side effects, although not everybody gets them.

-· Serious allergic reactions, such shortness of breath, tongue and throat swelling.
+- Serious allergic reactions, such as shortness of breath, tongue and throat swelling.